Our Verdict

 Should You Buy the On Cloud 6?

-The On Cloud 6 is one of our favorite walking shoes, and we recommend them if you are after a supportive fit.
+The On Cloud 6 is one of our favorite walking shoes, and we recommend it for those seeking a supportive fit.
 We tested the On Cloud 5 and loved them, and we think the On Cloud 6 is just as great.
-If anything, they might be even better if you have wider feet as this new iteration is slightly wider.
+If anything, they might be even better if you have wider feet, as this new iteration is slightly wider.
 All in all, we think these shoes are a great investment and will keep your feet happy regardless of the walks you venture out on.

 What Other Walking Shoes Should You Consider?